Claus1/unigui/README.md

 'i-3,5' means that x axis values will be equal the row indexes in rows, and y values from 3,5 columns of rows data.
 If a table constructor got view = '..' parameter then unigui displays a chart icon at the table header, pushing it switches table mode to the chart mode.
 If a table constructor got type = 'chart' in addition to view parameter the table will be displayed as a chart on start.
 In the chart mode pushing the icon button on the top right switches back to table view mode.

 ### Graph ###
-Graph supports an interactive graph with optional draw methods.
+Graph supports an interactive graph.
 ```
 graph = Graph('X graph', graph_value, graph_selection,
     nodes = [